Marrocco-Simone/Nginx-Load-Balancing/load_testing/locust.md

 Here we specify what to send.
 We can use different requestes, like ```get``` or ```post```, and we can send much more than just the url, for example ```"url=/login", json={"username":"foo", "password":"bar"}, headers={"authorization": token}``` to send something else in the request

+## web UI

+//TODO
+//WHAT IS 95% PERCENTILE?

 ## docs
 Documentation on http://docs.locust.io/en/stable/what-is-locust.html